Sagnify/PractoTrade/readme.md

   - The **aggregated sentiment score** from the latest analysis of Reddit posts and news articles.

 #### **Model Execution**:

-1. **Model 1** (without sentiment) processes the historical stock data to predict the next day's closing price.
-2. **Model 2** (with sentiment) incorporates both the historical stock data and the sentiment score for a more nuanced prediction.
+1. **Model 1** (with sentiment) incorporates both the historical stock data and the sentiment score for a more nuanced prediction.

+2. **Model 2** (without sentiment) processes the historical stock data to predict the next day's closing price.

+3. **Model 3** (ARIMA Model) processes historical stock data using traditional statistical methods to predict the next day's closing price

 #### **Final Prediction**:

-- The final prediction is an **aggregate of both models' outputs** (with and without sentiment).
+- The final prediction is an **aggregate of the 3 models' outputs** (with and without sentiment, and ARIMA model).
 This combined prediction aims to provide a more accurate next-day closing price by leveraging both quantitative market data and qualitative sentiment insights.

 ---

 ### Final Prediction Strategy

 The final predicted next-day closing price is typically an aggregate of the predictions from both models:

+- **Model 1**: Prediction enhanced with sentiment analysis.

-- **Model 1**: Prediction based on historical stock data.
+- **Model 2**: Prediction based on historical stock data.

-- **Model 2**: Prediction enhanced with sentiment analysis.
+- **Model 3**: Prediction using traditional statistical analysis

 By combining these predictions, the system aims to leverage both quantitative (price and volume) and qualitative (market sentiment) data to generate a more robust and accurate stock price forecast.